 Even more powerfully they can work in a group or classroom setting, and that is why they are called “performative” interpretations.
 There are a couple short videos below to give you a glimpse of how a performative episode from Memoirs might work for a group.
 It speaks to the academic classroom, the adventurous college and high school program, or even the spontaneous get-togethers.
 Go through the website to see how these books can become a powerful tool for new understanding about what Luke says about Jesus and his followers .

-Purchase the book here:
+Purchase the books:

-Click below for a new video of a large group doing performative Bible study with the author:
+A larger group doing performative Bible study with the author: